 - Cationic pre-treatment of fabric

-Pigment dyeing is an electrical process.
+Dyeing with pigment is nothing but an electrical process.
 In this process, an opposite electrical charge of the pigment is given to the fabric that we want to dye.
-As soon as, the pigment is added to the bath, the opposite electrical charges start to attract each other like magnet.
+As like magnet, the opposite charges begin to attract each other when the addition of pigment to the bath takes place.

 Fig: Diagram of process by which cationic polymer form a layer of cationic charge when applied to the fiber surface